zaproxy/zaproxy-website/site/content/blog/2026-01-19-owasp-ptk-add-on/index.md

 ## Getting Started

 1. In ZAP, open **Marketplace**, search for **OWASP PTK**, and **install the add-on**.
-2. Launch a browser (Chrome or Firefox) using ZAP’s browser launch feature.
+2. Launch a browser (Chrome, Edge or Firefox) using ZAP’s browser launch feature.
 3. In the launched browser, confirm you can see the OWASP PTK extension icon.
 4. Navigate to your target and **log in** before starting any runtime scans.